RolfBremer/in-dexter/in-dexter.typ

 // @param sort-order (default: upper) a function to control how the entry is sorted.
 // @param entry-casing (default: first-letter-up) a function to control how the
 //        entry key is displayed (when no display parameter is provided).
+// @param spc (default: "f.")
+Symbol(s) to mark a Single-Page-Continuation.
+//        If set to none, a numeric range is used instead, like "42-43".
+// @param mpc (default: "ff.")
+Symbol(s) to mark a Multi-Page-Continuation.
 // @param indexes (default: auto) optional name(s) of the index(es) to use.
 Auto uses all indexes.
 #let make-index(
   title: none,